 The above approaches were engaged directly via either various forms of communications delivery models and this behavior was rewarded with either account rebates or Community Benefits – a voucher was issued allowing you to spend in your local community.

 Utilities such as Australia’s South East Water using GreenBe’s customer solution are helping customers reduce water consumption by 21% (approximately 40L per day) compared to non-application users.
 Now they can see their day to-day data and connect it to their recent activities, like doing laundry or watering the garden.
 The platform along with AMI data empowers consumers to make water and money saving choices about when and how they use water daily.

 Demand management programs can also be deployed for select water customers demonstrating how utilities can influence usage via gamification, incentives, and social norming for layering behavioral demand management on top of AMI data.
-Essentially, by measuring customers’ data, and tracking engagement leading smart water utilities such as South East Water can show customers where they’re using more than they should and better manage the water as a critical Australian resource.
+Essentially, by measuring customers’ data, and tracking engagement leading smart water utilities such as South East Water can show customers where they’re using more than they should and better manage water as a critical resource.

 Key Customer Outcomes:

 - Identifying residential appliance(s) which have consumed a high volumes of water during operation

 - Engaging in highly personalised water efficiency ‘challenges’ to reduce household daily water consumption